ALCUB3 Construct / flagship guide

 API spend gets too much attention because it is easy to quote.
 In practice, it is usually not the main line item.
 Integration complexity, maintenance drift, observability, and organizational adaptation cost more attention than people want to admit.
 Humans need clarity on what the system owns, what they own, and how the handoff works.

 That does not mean the economics are bad.
 It means the economics only become attractive once the system is monitored, structured, and reviewable.
-Our rough operating economics for 197 agents are still materially lower than the cost of staffing equivalent human throughput.
-But that efficiency only shows up when the system behaves like infrastructure instead of a prompt experiment.
+Efficiency should be proven by scoped workflows, observed throughput, and quality checks before a team treats agents like operational infrastructure instead of a prompt experiment.

 The initiatives that die usually die the same way.